OnionIoT/Onion-Docs/Omega2/Documentation/Doing-Stuff/USB/Extend-the-Omegas-memory.md

 **Note:** When the Omega is rebooted, the USB Swap Page will no longer be used.
 Step 5 will have to be repeated after every boot unless some automatic method for activating the Swap Page is created...

+Luckily for you, we've gone ahead and figured out how to do that!

 ### Going Further

 It's a little problematic that the Swap File needs to be activated manually after every boot, so let's automate this!